 We are often asked about the tax implications of this…

-When you sell your only or main home any profit on the sale is generally exempt from Capital Gains Tax as a result of Principal Private Residence relief (PPR).
+When you sell your only or main home any profit on the sale is generally exempt from Capital Gains Tax as a result of Private Residence Relief (PRR).
 Your ‘home’ includes your garden and grounds so long as the land is used and enjoyed as part of your main residence whilst you live there.

 To ensure any relief is available, the land should clearly be part of the gardens or grounds and used as such until the date of sale, so it should not be separated or fenced off from the area you are going to retain.
 We would also recommend you keep evidence of the area being sold was used as an integral part of your garden (for example taking photographs of the garden in use).

-Obtaining planning permission to develop part of your garden will not automatically prevent PPR being available and this may make the land more valuable.
-But at the same time, please be aware that if you purchased the property with a view to realising a profit on the sale of some or all of it, PPR will not be available.
+Obtaining planning permission to develop part of your garden will not automatically prevent PRR being available and this may make the land more valuable.
+But at the same time, please be aware that if you purchased the property with a view to realising a profit on the sale of some or all of it, PRR will not be available.

-Likewise if you decided to build the new house on your land and sell the completed property this could be viewed as a trading activity, meaning at least part of the profit realised is subject to Income Tax and not Capital Gains Tax.
+Likewise, if you decided to build the new house on your land and sell the completed property this could be viewed as trading activity, meaning at least part of the profit realised is subject to Income Tax and not Capital Gains Tax.

-On a positive note, if you are able to claim PPR on a sale of part of your garden, this could result in the gain realised being tax free.
+On a positive note, if you are able to claim PRR on a sale of part of your garden, this could result in the gain realised being tax-free.
 Given the potential tax savings, if you are thinking of selling part of your garden we would recommend getting professional advice as early as possible to ensure any necessary tax planning steps can be taken.

-For advice on the tax implications of selling some or all of your property, please do contact me here, or call +44 (0)330 124 1399.
+For advice on the tax implications of selling some or all of your property and associated gardens, please do contact me here, or call +44 (0)330 124 1399.